 Ultimately, the HEA reauthorization will be picked up by the next Congress once elections are over and the pandemic has slowed.
 Therefore, election 2020 implications for university leaders is that it’s important for higher education leaders to carefully consider candidates currently running for Congress and their platforms on this crucial matter.

 While we’re focusing primarily on national politics, it’s important also to think deeply about the candidates running in state-level elections.
 Election 2020 implications for university leaders is far-reaching.

 Chief among them is the selection of members serving on state governing boards and university system board of trustees.
 Politically appointed public university boards have started setting policies that are based on political perspectives, including setting policies around free speech and scrutinizing curricula for perceived ideological underpinnings.
 These boards also are taking on tenure and collective bargaining, according to a recent article in The Chronicle of Higher Education.

 State election also will place governors and legislators who make decisions about allocations of state budgetary resources.
 This is important since the coronavirus pandemic’s financial impact on U.S. higher education is now estimated to be higher than $120 billion.

-In summary, this election will be a big one for the United States as a country and for higher education.
-What is decided as far as the presidency as well as at the national and state level will have far-flung implications in relation to college access, affordability, curriculum, free speech, tenure, and sexual misconduct.
+In summary, Election 2020 implications for university leaders will be a big one for the United States as a country and for higher education.
+What is decided as far as the presidency as well as at the national and state level will have far-flung implications in relation to college access, affordability, curriculum, free speech, tenure, and sexual misconduct?
 Additionally, those who are elected to office will have to make critical decisions about the coronavirus pandemic, both in relation to the health of the public and the nation’s economy.